sqlxpert/lights-off-aws/README.md

 ## Extensibility

-At its core, Lights Off takes advantage of patterns in boto3, the AWS software development kit (SDK) for Python, and in the underlying AWS API.
+Lights Off takes advantage of patterns in boto3, the AWS software development kit (SDK) for Python, and in the underlying AWS API.
 Adding more AWS services, resource types, and operations is remarkably easy.
 For example, supporting RDS _database clusters_ (individual RDS _database instances_ were already supported) required the following additions:

 ```python
     AWSChildRsrcType(